 Hiring a Representative to Appeal Your Claim

-- Prepare you for questions asked by the Administrative Law Judge
+- Prepare you for questions by the ALJ

-- Ask the vocational expert (hired by the SSA for the hearing) critical questions during cross-examination
+- Ask the vocational expert critical questions during cross-examination

-Rules for Representation in a SSDI or SSI Case
+Representative Fees in an SSDI or SSI Case

 Find the Right Attorney for Your Social Security Disability Claim

 Deciding whether legal representation is right for you can feel overwhelming.
 But remember that most experienced attorneys will provide a free case evaluation.
 Get started on the claims process for Social Security disability benefits today.
 You can contact a Social Security disability attorney.
 This attorney can help with the application process or SSI and SSDI appeals.